Whittle likelihood: Parameter estimation

 or it may be inferred along with the signal parameters.

 Signal detection

 Signal detection is commonly performed with the matched filter, which is based on the Whittle likelihood for the case of a known noise power spectral density.

 The matched filter effectively does a maximum-likelihood fit of the signal to the noisy data and uses the resulting likelihood ratio as the detection statistic.

 The matched filter may be generalized to an analogous procedure based on a Student-t distribution by also considering uncertainty (e.g. estimation uncertainty) in the noise spectrum.
-On the technical side, this entails repeated or iterative matched-filtering.
+On the technical side, the EM algorithm may be utilized here, effectively leading to repeated or iterative matched-filtering.

 Spectrum estimation

 The Whittle likelihood is also applicable for estimation of the noise spectrum, either alone or in conjunction with signal parameters.